 How do you find trail cameras in the woods?

 Trail cameras can be notoriously difficult to spot.
 This is because they are often placed on trees or even hidden in what looks like a bird box.
-To spot a trail camera you will need to look very carefully at any treat or any area where a camera could be installed.
+To spot a trail camera, you must look carefully at any treat or area where a camera could be installed.

-If you set up the cameras yourself it’s a good idea to have already made a note of where the cameras are.
+If you set up the cameras yourself, it’s a good idea to have already noted where the cameras are.
 As we have already established, they can be very difficult to spot.
 Making a note of where the cameras are will mean you’re less likely to miss them.

-As you can see, there are some very impressive trail cameras out there.
-However, you may be feeling a little overwhelmed by the sheer number of trail cameras out there.
-Do not worry, we can make your choice even easier.
+As you can see, there are some very impressive trail cameras.
+However, you may feel a little overwhelmed by the sheer number of trail cameras.
+Do not worry; we can make your choice even easier.

-When shopping for the best trail camera under 100 you may want to consider:
+When shopping for the best trail camera under 100, you may want to consider the following:

 - Your budget: some cameras cost more than others.
-If you’re on a tight budget you may want to opt for a camera that costs around $60 rather than $100.
-However, some of the cheaper models might not offer the same functions and features as those that are little more costly.
+If you’re on a tight budget, you may opt for a camera that costs around $60 rather than $100.
+However, some cheaper models might not offer the same functions and features as those a little more costly.

-- How often you’ll use it: If you plan to use your camera at least a few days/nights a week you’ll need a rugged camera that is built to last.
-This means you’ll need to opt for a reliable camera that has a good reputation.
+- How often you’ll use it: If you plan to use your camera for at least a few days/nights a week, you’ll need a rugged camera built to last.
+You’ll need to opt for a reliable camera with a good reputation.

-- Whether you need high-quality photographs or videos: if you don’t need fantastic-looking photographs or videos a camera that has just 8 megapixels may be sufficient.
-720P video quality is offered by some ‘starter’ cameras and although the quality isn’t as good as 1080p it’s still not bad.
+- Whether you need high-quality photographs or videos: if you don’t need fantastic-looking photographs or videos, a camera with just 8 megapixels may be sufficient.
+Some ‘starter’ cameras offer 720P video quality, and although the quality isn’t as good as 1080p, it’s still not bad.

-Once you’ve considered your budget, the frequency of use, and the other options you’ll be much closer to buying the right trail camera for you and possibly the best trail camera under 100$ as well.
+Once you’ve considered your budget, the frequency of use, and the other options, you’ll be much closer to buying the right trail camera and possibly the best trail camera under 100$.